jhucsf/spring2020/exercise/assembly.md

 would reserve space for 20 8-byte (64-bit) integer values.
 Storage allocated in the `.bss` segment is guaranteed to be filled with zeroes.

 If you want a challenge, allocate the arrays on the stack.
 The frame pointer register (`%rbp`) can help you keep track of stack-allocated storage: see [Lecture 8](../lectures/lecture08-public.pdf).

+TODO: using callee-save registers as loop variables

+TODO: advice about accessing array elements

+TODO: advice about using gdb for testing and debugging